 Miyajima is easily a full-day trip as we saw before.
-This is a small island, but there’re are many things to see and do, so you won’t regret spending your time here as it will be probably one of the best days of your trip to Japan.
+This is a small island, but there are many things to see and do, so you won’t regret spending your time here as it will be probably one of the best days of your trip to Japan.

 Yet, if you really want to have a complete experience, plan on staying all day and maybe even staying overnight.
 An overnight stay at Miyajima is a unique event and the perfect time to see the difference between the lovely Miyajima during the day and the magical Miyajima during the night.
-Furthermore, most of the tourists doesn’t stay at Miyajima for now, so you will be able to see the lively island become quiet and mystical.
+Furthermore, most of the tourists don’t stay at Miyajima for now, so you will be able to see the lively island become quiet and mystical.

 It is quite amazing to visit the island during the day, but there will be lots of tourists because Miyajima is really famous.
-If you stay the night, you won’t have the island for yourself, but you will see a huge difference in the amount of people.
+If you stay the night, or at least after sunset, you won’t have the island for yourself, but you will see a huge difference in the amount of people.
 Plus, you will get the chance to see the shrine and the lanterns around illuminated, as well as the floating gate.
 As a general rule, the shrine is illuminated 30 minutes after sunset and until 11 pm.